 These Comments Won’t Make It Onto ISR

 There are many ways to get your point across, some more tactful than others.
 I think we’ll all agree that whatever your point or approach, examples & elaboration always add credibility & utility to any statement.
 After all, in the absence of these elements we are left with simple name calling, which does little to enhance a School or Admin Review.
 Additionally, ISR does not review teachers.
 Reviews that attempt to belittle, discredit or demean previous posters will not post.
-Here are some examples:
+Here are some examples of rejected comments:

 → Too many illegal activities to list…

 → The English teacher who was fired for flirting probably wrote those nasty comments…

 → They cheated me.
 These people are a bunch of crooks.
 Stay away!
 (Note: This is the entire Review)

 → The owner is in the mafia, or has a mafia ‘friend’.
 He has NO moral fiber…

 → The PE teacher probably wrote those comments.
 He did a runner…